Have you ever felt like you were meant to do something?

 It’s the kind of series I hoped to put together after that telling summer, back in 2005.
 And I hope it touched your life as much as it did mine.

 If you haven’t had a chance to check out the brain series, here’s the link.
-Even though it’s over, there’s still time to get in on the action.
+Even though the sale is over, you can still purchase it to get in on the action.

 And if you were able to be part of the series, what touched you the most?
 What technique or idea will have the biggest impact on your practice or your life?
 Please let us know in the comments section below.